Generalized Helmholtz conditions for non-conservative Lagrangian systems: Introduction

-In the next two sections we show that the generalized Helmholtz conditions $GH_1 - GH_3$ of Theorem \ref{thm2} reduce to those obtained by Mestdag, Sarlet and Crampin \cite{CMS10, MSC11} for the particular case of dissipative or gyroscopic forces.
+In the next two sections we show that the proposed generalized Helmholtz conditions $(GH_1) - (GH_3)$, of Theorem \ref{thm2}, reduce to those obtained in \cite{CMS10, MSC11}, which were expressed in terms of a multiplier matrix, for the particular case of dissipative or gyroscopic forces.
 Theorem \ref{thm3} provides three equivalent sets of conditions, in terms of semi-basic $1$-forms, for a SODE to be of dissipative type.
 One advantage of formulating the generalized Helmholtz conditions in terms of forms is discussed in Proposition \ref{cor2}, where we study the formal integrability of such conditions.
 An important consequence of Proposition \ref{cor2} is that any SODE on a $2$-dimensional manifold is of dissipative type.
-See also \cite{BM11, Constantinescu12} for the formal integrability of the Helmholtz conditions expressed in terms of a semi-basic $1$-form.
 Theorem \ref{thm4} provides two equivalent sets of generalized Helmholtz conditions, in terms of semi-basic $1$-forms, which characterize Lagrangian systems of gyroscopic type.

-In section \ref{section_hghc} we discuss the inverse problem of Lagrangian systems when all the involved ge\-o\-me\-tric objects are homogeneous with respect to the velocity coordinates.
-If the degree of homogeneity is not equal to $1$, in Theorem \ref{thm5}, we prove that the generalized Helmholtz condition $GH_2$ is a consequence of the other two.
-When the covariant force field is zero, depending on the degree of homogeneity, the problem reduces to the Finsler me\-tri\-za\-bi\-li\-ty problem or the projective me\-tri\-za\-bi\-li\-ty problem.
-By restricting the generalized Helmholtz conditions to these particular cases we obtain in Corollary \ref{cor3} a reformulation of the Finsler metrizability problem and in Corollary \ref{cor4} a reformulation of the projective metrizability problem.
+In section \ref{section_hghc} we discuss the inverse problem of Lagrangian systems with non-conservative forces, when all the involved geometric objects are homogeneous with respect to the velocity coordinates.
+Within this context, in Theorem \ref{thm5}, we prove that one generalized Helmholtz condition is a consequence of the other two.
+When the covariant force field is zero, depending on the degree of homogeneity, the problem reduces to the Finsler metrizability problem or the projective metrizability problem.

 In the last section we show how the techniques developed throughout the paper can be used to discuss various examples.
-For these examples, the generalized Helmholtz conditions can be integrated and therefore we can find the corresponding Lagrangian and Lagrange equations.
+For these examples, the generalized Helmholtz conditions, expressed in terms of a semi-basic $1$-form, can be integrated and therefore we can find the corresponding Lagrangian and Lagrange equations.
 The examples we analyse consist of non-variational projectively metrizable sprays that are of dissipative type and a class of gyroscopic semisprays.
+For each of the two examples, the techniques used in the proof of Theorems \ref{thm3} and \ref{thm4} are very useful for integrating the corresponding generalized Helmholtz conditions.